wooogler/assets/06_Conferences.md

 # Funding Support for Conference Attendance

-- Echolab provides funding support for conference attendance if a team member is the first author presenting a full paper at a major HCI conference such as CHI, CSCW, and UIST.
-Financial support for poster presentations is offered for those presented at the CHI and UIST conferences.
+- Echolab provides funding support for conference attendance if a team member is the first author presenting a full paper at a major HCI conference such as CHI and CSCW.
+Financial support for poster presentations is offered only for those presented at the CHI conference.